 - Creating a community of teaching practice.
 For example, how might we share teaching resources and components across institutions, in Australia and into developing countries?

 - Field of Research (FOR) code for development studies, the development of an Antipodean Development Studies Association.

 - Responding to the Teaching for Practice panels: is there a gap between what the development employers are seeking from development studies graduates and what the students are looking for in their degrees?

-You can download a draft symposium program here.
+You can download the symposium program here.

 An information package for attendees including details of the venue, accomodation and transport options is available to download here.